boersn/pbs-resilate/branches/Gravity/ReadMe.txt

 August 7, 2009 (Draft 1)
+August 9, 2009 (Draft 2)

-This branch of contains experimental code by Sanae Rosen to investigate particle movement under the influence of gravity.
-It may be become part of PBSresilate, because gravity seems to be a “lumping” influence on a complex system.
+This branch of PBSresilate contains experimental code by Sanae Rosen and me to investigate Newtonian gravity.
+Our code may eventually become part of the package, because a system of particles moving under the influence gravity seems to illustrate "lumping" behaviour in a complex system.
+The universe has stars, planetary sytems, star clusters, galaxies, and other hierarchies of matter.

-I think we may need an initial normalizing calculation (perhaps optional) to ensure that the system has initial net momentum zero.
-That would ensure initial values for which the centre of gravity does not change.
-Relative velocities among the masses would be preserved, but the system momentum as a whole would not move.

-Similarly, we could require that the centre of gravity lies at (x,y)=(0,0).
-This calculation would preserve relative positions, but shift the overall location so that the physical centre lies at the origin.
+Buzz Holling considers "lumping" a generic feature of complex systems.
+Is this an inevitable conseqence of Newton's laws?

+We're using preliminary code for the "two-body" problem to explore the feasibility of more complex code that would govern the movements of n particles.
+Ultimately, we want to look for the emergence of "lumping" among groups of particles that start with random distributions of positions and velocities.

+Some technical issues have emerged so far.

+1. We need to allow flexible (relative) scales for mass, distance, and time, as well as Newton's gravitational constant G.

+2. We need to "fix" gravity so that forces don't become infinite as objects approach the same point in space.
+Our algorithms for solving differential equations can't handle infinite values.

+3. Ideally, we should normalize intial values so the system has net momentum zero and a center of mass at the origin.
+This can be done while preserving relative positions and velocities in an arbitrary initial configuration.

-The GUI related to PBSoptions could prove especially useful in Linux installations.
+Sanae's GUI related to PBSoptions could prove useful in Linux installations.

 Jon Schnute